leegengyu/vulnhub-box-walkthrough/dc-2.md

 * Heading to the login page at `http://dc-2/wp-login.php`, we confirm that the username `admin` exists, but common login passwords such as `admin` and `password` do not work. `Flag 1` mentioned that our "usual wordlists probably won't work", and was probably referring to the use of wordlists on this login page.
 * I decided to test out what Flag 1 said about our usual wordlist not working, by using the wordlist `/usr/share/wordlists/rockyou`.
 About 7,500 attempts into the wordlist I stopped it since I was not seeing any results.
 * Flag 1 said that we had to be `cewl`, and initially I thought that it actually meant that we needed to be `cool`.
 I searched up `cewl` and found it to be a "ruby app which spiders a given url to a specified depth, optionally following external links, and returns a list of words which can then be used for password crackers", according to the [Kali tools](https://tools.kali.org/password-attacks/cewl) page.
 * I ran `cewl -d 2 -m 5 -w docswords.txt http://dc-2` initially, following the exact same set of parameters given in the example on the Kali tools page.
+I opened `docswords.txt` and found that the words within the word list were compiled from all parts (depending on parameter set) of the site, which explains why it was mentioned that `cewl` "spiders a given url to a specified depth".
 * Next, I ran `wpscan --url http://dc-2 --usernames admin --passwords docswords.txt` to brute-force the password for user `admin`.
 However, that did not work and I changed the parameters to `-d 5 -m 10`.
 Still, there were no valid passwords found.
 * I re-read flag 1 and the last sentence said that if we cannot find it, log in as another.
 I assumed that this meant that there were other accounts on the WordPress site besides the `admin` one, but we have to find it through other means because the site only revealed the admin account.
 * To do so, we run: `wpscan --url http://dc-2 --enumerate u`: